MobilityDB/MobilityDB-Leaflet/README.md

 1. Download and install `pg_tileserv` from its [GitHub repository](https://github.com/CrunchyData/pg_tileserv).
 2. Ensure that `pg_tileserv` is configured to access your PostgreSQL database, which should have the MobilityDB extension installed.
 3. Run `pg_tileserv`.

+### Frontend

+1. Navigate to the `frontend` directory.
+2. Install the required Node.js packages with `npm install`.
+3. Start the React application with `npm start`.

 After setting up all components, you should be able to see the application running at `localhost:3000`!